Metric upper bounds for Steklov and Laplace eigenvalues: Introduction

 The exponent $2/n$ on $k$ is optimal: it cannot be replaced by any smaller number. \end{theorem} The proof of Theorem~\ref{thm:upperbound} will be presented in Section~\ref{section:upperbounds}, where it will be deduced from a slightly more general statement (Theorem~\ref{thm:upperboundGeneral}).
 The optimality of the exponent is discussed in Remark~\ref{remark:optimal}.

-The volume $|M|$, the distortion $\Lambda$ and the packing constant $\NM$ depend on the geometry of $M$ in its interior, while the constants $b,\G, |\Sigma|$ depend only on the intrinsic geometry of the boundary $\Sigma$.
-While inequality~\eqref{ineq:upperboundintro} is somewhat cumbersome, its strenght is that its geometric dependance is completely explicit.
+The volume $|M|$, the distortion $\Lambda$ and the packing constant $\NM$ depend on the geometry of $M$ in its interior, while the constants $b,\G, |\Sigma|$ only depend on the intrinsic geometry of the boundary $\Sigma$.
+In fact, the extrinsic packing consant $N_M$ can be expressed in terms of the distortion and of the intrinsic packing constant $N_\Sigma$ of $(\Sigma, d_\Sigma)$.
+This will be proved in Lemma~\ref{lemma:packing}.
+This leads to the following \begin{cor} \ Under the hypothesis of Theorem~\ref{thm:upperbound}, the following holds for each $k\geq 1,$

+\end{cor} In inequality~\eqref{ineq:upperboundmodif}, apart from $\sigma_k$, only the distortion $\Lambda$ and the volume of $M$ depend on the geometry of $M$.
+All other geometric quantities are intrinsic to the boundary $\Sigma$.
+The importance of each geometric constant appearing in~\eqref{ineq:upperboundmodif} will be discussed in section~\ref{subsection:relevance}.

+While inequality~\eqref{ineq:upperboundmodif} is somewhat cumbersome, its strenght is that its geometric dependance is completely explicit, with clear distinction between extrinsic and intrinsic features.
 The reader is invited to compare with~\cite[Theorem 1.1]{CGG}.
-Note also that none of the geometric invariants appearing in inequality~\eqref{ineq:upperboundintro} is superfluous.
+Note also that none the geometric invariants appearing in inequality~\eqref{ineq:upperboundintro} is superfluous.
 This will be discussed in Section~\ref{subsection:relevance}.

 \begin{rem} One can rewrite~\eqref{ineq:upperboundintro} in the following scale-invariant fashion:

 where $I(M)=|\Sigma|/|M|^{\frac{n}{n+1}}$ is the isoperimetric ratio of $M$.
 One should compare this with~\cite[Theorem 1.3]{CEG1}, which states that